Kreutz sungrazer: Great Comet of 1843

-The Great Comet of 1843 was first noticed in early February of that year, just over three weeks before its perihelion passage when it passed about 830,000 km from the surface of the Sun.
+The Great Comet of 1843 was first noticed in early February of that year, just over three weeks before its perihelion passage when it passed about 830000 km from the surface of the Sun.
 By February 27 it was easily visible in the daytime sky, and observers described seeing a tail 2–3° long stretching away from the Sun before being lost in the glare of the sky.
 After its perihelion passage, it reappeared in the morning sky, and developed an extremely long tail.
-It extended about 45° across the sky on March 11 and was more than 2° wide; the tail was calculated to be more than 300 million kilometers (2 AU) long.
-This held the record for the longest measured cometary tail until 2000, when Comet Hyakutake's tail was found to stretch to some 550 million kilometers in length.
+It extended about 45° across the sky on March 11 and was more than 2° wide; the tail was calculated to be more than 300 e6km long.
+This held the record for the longest measured cometary tail until 2000, when Comet Hyakutake's tail was found to stretch to some 550 e6km in length.
 The maximum apparent magnitude attained by this comet was −10.
-(The Earth–Sun distance—1 AU—is only 150 million kilometers.)

 The comet was very prominent throughout early March, before fading away to almost below naked eye visibility by the beginning of April.
 It was last detected on April 20.
 This comet apparently made a substantial impression on the public, inspiring in some a fear that judgement day was imminent.